 Melissa Shares Five-Step Holiday Preparedness Plan for Retailers at North American Holiday Season Summit

-Getting customer data in order smoothes mobile-friendly checkout and distinguishes customer experience
+Getting customer data in order smooths mobile-friendly checkout and distinguishes customer experience

 The North American Holiday Season Summit takes place on Wednesday, August 18, 2021, click here to register.
 The day-long event begins at 9:00 AM Eastern and is designed for heads of eCommerce, marketing managers, customer experience experts, and owners of small and medium-sized retail brands.